* Archive page for historical reference only. This page is no longer being actively updated *

-Toyota finally toppled General Motors to become the world's biggest carmaker in 2008 (though it was itself overtaken by multibrand Volkswagen Group eight years later).
+Toyota finally toppled General Motors to become the world's biggest carmaker in 2008, but was itself overtaken by multibrand Volkswagen Group eight years later.
 Its namesake brand is still the global top-seller, even if the Covid pandemic depressed registrations for 2020, which slipped from 8.96m in 2019 to 7.87m vehicles, still more than 2m cars ahead of second-placed VW.
 The Corolla compact is the world's best selling passenger car at 1.13m units in 2020, while the RAV4 SUV holds 2nd place with 972k units, and the Camry midsize ranks 6th at 593k cars.
 Other important models are the Yaris small car (sales were up an astonishing 21% in 2020 to 418k), Highlander SUV and C-HR crossover.
 Toyota retains a firm grip on its home country with controlling stakes in fellow carmaker Daihatsu and leading truck manufacturer Hino, and a extraordinary combined market share of almost 46%.
 It also has strategic or equity alliances with countrymates Subaru, Suzuki and Isuzu.
 However, above all, Toyota is keen to establish itself as a global motor manufacturer not a Japanese exporter.
 Three-quarters of revenues are derived from international markets and it has taken care to adapt its products to local tastes with region-specific cars like the Camry in the US and Avensis and Corolla in Europe, and worked hard to shift the majority of its non-domestic production outside Japan.
 Its #2 car brand internationally is Lexus, originally developed in the US as a rival to German luxury cars and subsequently expanded around the globe.
 Never one to rest on its laurels, Toyota has consistently pushed into new areas, the most notable of which was its pioneering success with the Prius, the world's first mass-produced fuel-electric hybrid.
 A rare blot on Toyota's copybook came from serious lapses in quality control which prompted a massive vehicle recall in 2010, and a criminal investigation by a US federal grand jury.
 Ultimately no technical faults were proven, but Toyota's reputation was sullied by the whole affair and it received a $1.2bn fine for failing to cooperate with investigators.
 The business was originally founded in 1918 to make weaving looms but moved into automobile production in the 1930s.
 The founding family retain less than 2% of equity but are still closely involved in the business.
 Akio Toyoda, great-grandson of the founder, is CEO.
-Group revenues exceeded Y30 trillion (approx $272.5bn) for the first time in ye 2019, before slipping back slightly in ye 2020 to Y29.9tn ($275bn).
-Net income topped Y2tn at approx $19.0bn.
-Total group registrations in 2020, including Lexus, Daihatsu and Hino, were 8.9m passenger cars.
+Group revenues exceeded Y30 trillion (approx $272.5bn) for the first time in ye 2019, but have slipped back for two consecutive years since, falling to Y27.2tn ($255bn) in the year to March 2021.
+However, net income has risen over the same period, reaching Y2.25tn ($21bn) in ye 2021.
+Total group registrations in 2020, including Lexus, Daihatsu and Hino, were 8.90m passenger cars.
 Automotive manufacturing accounts for 90% of group revenues, but the group also has interests in other areas, including financial services, insurance and even prefabricated housing.

 Capsule checked 22nd January 2021